bneuhausz/angular-keycloak/README.md

-Very basic app to try out interfacing with Keycloak from Angular
+Very basic app to try out interfacing with Keycloak from Angular.
+Docker compose file included with postgres as DB provider and absolutely unsafe settings production.